Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Conclusions

 \section{Conclusions}

-In this work, we address the challenge of efficient reasoning in \ac{LLMs} by reframing ``Budget Forcing'' from an information-theoretic perspective.
-We identified the ``Attention Paradox''---a structural inconsistency in applying standard Information Bottleneck principles to transformer architectures---and proposed a Conditional Information Bottleneck framework to resolve it.
-Our empirical results on mathematical reasoning benchmarks demonstrate that penalizing tokens based on their semantic information content yields a more favorable trade-off between \ac{CoT} length and accuracy than naive length-based penalties.
-By tuning the regularization coefficient $\beta$, we demonstrate that it is possible to traverse the Pareto frontier, achieving significant reductions in token budget (up to $41$\%) with minimal degradation in reasoning performance ($\lesssim 1.5\%$).
-Furthermore, our analysis indicates that the quality of the reference prior matters: stronger priors provide better estimates of redundancy, allowing for more aggressive compression with minimal loss in performance.
+In this work, we address efficient reasoning in \ac{LLMs} by reframing ``Budget Forcing'' from an information-theoretic perspective.
+We identified the ``\paradox''---the structural inconsistency in applying standard Information Bottleneck principles to transformer architectures---and proposed a Conditional Information Bottleneck framework to resolve it.
+This yields a principled RL objective that subsumes existing length-based penalties as special cases (Propositions~\ref{prop:linear_penalty} and~\ref{prop:lcpo}) while introducing a semantic token cost based on surprisal under a language model prior.
+Our experiments on reasoning benchmarks show that penalizing tokens by their semantic information content yields a more favorable accuracy--length trade-off than naive length penalties.
+By tuning $\beta$, one can traverse the Pareto frontier, achieving up to $\sim48$\% token reduction with $\lesssim 1.5$\% accuracy degradation.
+We further find that stronger priors provide better redundancy estimates, enabling more aggressive compression with minimal performance loss---while introducing negligible training overhead ($\sim 6$\% throughput reduction).
 These findings suggest that efficient inference requires moving beyond a ``flat tax'' on token count toward metrics that value computation based on its utility.
-While our method introduces a dependency on a reference model during training, it offers a principled path toward deploying capable reasoning models in resource-constrained environments. \\ Ultimately, although our framework can be instantiated as a particular class of reward models for RL-based training, its central contribution is a general and flexible recipe for optimizing reasoning efficiency.
-By varying the implementations of the verifier and the prior, practitioners can explore a broad design space and tailor these components to the requirements of specific downstream tasks and deployment constraints.
+More broadly, our framework's central contribution is a general recipe for optimizing reasoning efficiency: by varying the implementations of the verifier and the prior, practitioners can explore a broad design space tailored to specific downstream tasks and deployment constraints.